Smooth-On Quality Control Testing

 Probability of Defective Material

-It is extremely rare that a material makes it past our quality control laboratory and is shipped to end users.
+It is extremely rare for a material to make it past our quality control laboratory and be shipped to end users.
 People often believe that material that did not work as they expected is defective.
-User error, material incompatibility, cure inhibition and other non-material related variables are usually the cause.
+User error, material incompatibility, cure inhibition, and other non-material related variables are usually the cause.

-Smooth-On makes millions of pounds / kgs. of silicones, urethanes, epoxies, polysulfides, release agents and other materials every year.
-Our batch sizes can be as large as 30,000 lbs. / 13,600 kgs. and the material is packed into tote units, drum units, 5 gallon units, one gallon units and trial units.
+Smooth-On makes millions of pounds/kgs. of silicones, urethanes, epoxies, polysulfides, release agents, and other materials every year.
+Our batch sizes can reach 30,000 lbs. / 13,600 kgs. and the material is packed into tote units, drum units, 5-gallon units, one-gallon units, and trial units.

-Thousands of units from a single batch are shipped to customers all over the world.
+Thousands of units from a single batch are shipped to customers worldwide.
 If, in the rare event, a material is defective and is shipped from our factory, we hear complaints from hundreds of customers in a short period of time.

 We then launch an investigation to verify that the material in question is defective.
 If confirmed to be defective, we make every effort to trace shipments and contact recipients who may have received this material.
 We will then make arrangements to replace the material.